Kelly Ray Masters: Short stories

 Ball wrote more than 100 short stories over his writing career.
-From 1944 to 1961, he had over 70 of these stories, plus a portion of his novel Pull Down To New Orleans, printed in various publications including: Hometown, Saturday Evening Post, Esquire, Real Western, Junior Scholastic, Liberty Magazine, The Blue Book Magazine, Frontier Stories, Modern Romances, Today’s Woman, Love Novels, Twelve Fifteen, Junior Life, Dell Western Adventure Comics, Collier's, Authors and Journalists, Junior Life, and Boys' Life.
+From 1944 to 1961, he had over 70 of these stories, plus a portion of his novel Pull Down To New Orleans, printed in various publications including: Hometown, Saturday Evening Post, Esquire, Real Western, Junior Scholastic, Liberty, The Blue Book Magazine, Frontier Stories, Modern Romances, Today’s Woman, Love Novels, Twelve Fifteen, Junior Life, Dell Western Adventure Comics, Collier's, Authors and Journalists, Junior Life, and Boys' Life.